-6sqft’s ongoing series “My sqft” checks out the homes of New Yorkers across all the boroughs.
-Our latest interior adventure brings us to the Soho apartment of pastry chef Meredith Kurtzman.
+6sqft’s series “My sqft” checks out the homes of New Yorkers across all the boroughs.
+Our latest interior adventure brings us to the Upper West Side apartment of Canine Styles owners Mark Drendel and Chad Conway.
 Want to see your home featured here?
 Get in touch!

 Did you spend months decorating your apartment?
 Is your home historic or quirky?
 If you live in a unique or just plain beautiful space, 6sqft wants to see it!
 We’ll send a reporter out to your residence for a photo shoot and short interview and then feature your abode in all its glory for our Mysqft series!